 John has a problem.
-Actually, John has a number of problems.
-This website explores the internal and external evidence of the many issues pertaining to the Fourth Gospel which as been traditionally attributed to John (either the Apostle or an Elder).
-First of all, John cannot be regarded as having the same level of reliability as the Synoptic Gospels.
-The first article, John vs the Synoptics, provides a detailed overview the contrast of the Fourth Gospel with respect to the Synoptic Gospels.
+Actually, John has a number of concerns.
+This website explores the internal and external evidence of the many issues pertaining to the Fourth Gospel, which has been traditionally attributed to John (either the Apostle or an Elder).
+Firstly, John cannot be regarded as having the same level of reliability as the Synoptic Gospels.
+The first article, John vs the Synoptics, provides a detailed overview of the contrast of the Fourth Gospel with respect to the Synoptic Gospels.

 “We may now say with confidence that for strictly historical material, with the minimum of subjective interpretation we must not go to the Fourth Gospel… it is to the Synoptic Gospels that we must go if we which to recover the oldest and purest tradition of the facts.
 These Gospels coincide, overlap, diverge, confirm and contradict one another in a way that is at first simply perplexing.
 But out of these curious interrelations of the three it has been possible to deduce a gradually increasing mass of probable conclusions about the earlier sources upon which they rest.”
 (C. H. Dodd, The Authority of the Bible, Second Harper Tourchbook Edition, 1962 p.
 215)

 Turning to Jesus’ discourses, we see an extreme contrast between the Synoptics and the Fourth Gospel.